Enable home office. How do you do that?

 - You cannot ensure that the computer is adequately protected and that up-to-date antivirus software is installed.

-- Programs that may be required cannot be pre-installed, but must be installed and configured by the employees themselves.
+- Programs that may be required under certain circumstances cannot be pre-installed, but must be installed and configured by the employees themselves.

 - Required connections, such as VPN, cannot be set up by the company.